Protection Ritual to Stop conflict and War in Sudan

 Short stories Captures small, meaningful moments As they occur

 No single experience is the right one for everyone.
-If you want help reading patterns or testing a change, share reflections with me privately and I will listen gently.
+If you want help reading patterns or testing a change, share reflections with me privately and I will listen gently—I respect privacy and keep notes confidential unless you request otherwise.

 Safety, mental health, and spiritual hygiene during difficult days

-On hard days, I put practical care before any practice and tend my nervous system first.
-This keeps the work gentle and useful for your head and heart.
+On hard days, practical care comes first.
+Tend your nervous system before attempting any ritual so the practice stays gentle and useful for your head and heart.

 Grounding the nervous system before and after rituals